Paws, Claws, and unfiltered Awws

 Exercise and Enrichment

 Goldens were bred to retrieve game.
 Therefore, it means that they have plenty of energy, even into old age.
-Therefore, you’ll be glad to know that with proper exercise, you can help your dog maintain a healthy weight.
+Therefore, you’ll be glad to know that with proper exercise, you can help your dog maintain a healthy weight and add years to their golden retriever average lifespan.

 You can try: